 The hike is about 2,5 to 3 hours uphill at a slow pace along the river.
 You’ll pass through a beautiful native forest of ‘Queuña’ and ‘Unka’ trees (Alder and ‘Chachacomo’ trees as well).
 On the way, you’ll also learn more about llamas and their importance to families in the Andes.

 After 2 hours, you arrive at the archaeological remains of Inkarakai, where you’ll take a short break to enjoy the site.
-With different plants and flowers growing all over the walls, and the sun shining through the holes their holes, the ruins make up for a perfect photo spot.
+With different plants and flowers growing all over the walls, and the sun shining through their holes, the ruins make up for a perfect photo spot.
 Then we’ll continue until you reach aunt Juana’s house near the waterfall of Pacchac.

 Upon arrival, we’ll prepare a very typical lunch of the area based on native potatoes, a Pachamanca.
 You can help with lunch preparations, help with the harvest of more potatoes, or just enjoy the outdoors and nature.
 After lunch (around 2 pm), we will return to the starting point of our hike, where we will arrive around 4:30 pm.
 From there, we will take you back to Urubamba.
 The Llama hike and Pachamanca are a great combination.